 O My!® is well-known for it's high-quality ingredients used throughout all product formulations!

-Farm-Fresh Goats Milk direct from the O My!® Goat Farm so we can offer the purest milk and maintain quality control!
+We only use Farm-Fresh Goats Milk direct from the O My!® Goat Farm so we can offer the purest milk and maintain quality control!

 Goat milk contains lots of nutrients like fats, proteins and other hormones that naturally benefit the skin.
 The benefits of goat milk soap can be felt by people suffering from various skin conditions or those just wanting to maintain youthful, rejuvenated skin.

 Coconut oil is an edible oil extracted from the kernel or meat of matured coconuts harvested from the coconut palm (Cocos nucifera).
 Throughout the tropical world, it has provided the primary source of fat in the diets of millions of people for generations.
 It has various applications in food, medicine, and industry.
 Because of its stability, it is slow to oxidize and, thus, resistant to rancidity, lasting up to two years owing to the high saturated fat content.
 Many health organizations advise against the consumption of high amounts of coconut oil due to its high levels of saturated fat.

 Coconut oil can be used as a skin moisturizer, helping with dry skin and reduces protein loss when used in hair.
 Before the advent of electrical lighting, coconut oil was the primary oil used for illumination in India and was exported as cochin oil.
 Coconut oil is an important base ingredient for the manufacture of soap.
 Soap made with coconut oil tends to be hard, although it retains more water than those made with other oils and therefore increases manufacturer yields.
 It is more soluble in hard water and salt water than other soaps allowing it to lather more easily.
 A basic coconut oil soap is clear when melted and a bright white when hardened.